-Phimosis surgery, also called circumcision or postectomy, aims to remove excess skin from the penis and is done not only to prevent penile cancer but also to prevent urinary infections and sexually transmitted diseases.
+Phimosis surgery, also called circumcision or postectomy, aims to remove excess skin from the penis.
+It is performed to prevent penile cancer, urinary tract infections and sexually transmitted infections.

-The aim of postectomy is to remove the excess skin that covers the penis, called the foreskin, facilitating the exposure of the glans.
-Performing this procedure has some health benefits for men, such as:
+The goal of a postectomy is to remove the foreskin, or excess skin that covers the penis.
+This facilitates exposure of the glans, which has the following health benefits for men:

-- Easier to perform intimate hygiene, completely removing the smegma, which is a secretion that accumulates between the skin and the glans;
+- Easier genital hygiene.
+Removal of the smegma (a secretion that accumulates between the skin and the glans) is effortless;

 - Prevention of penile cancer;

-- Reducing the risk of sexually transmitted diseases, such as HPV and HIV, for example, however the surgery does not exempt the need to use a condom in every intimate contact to be completely protected from STIs.
+- Decreased risk of sexually transmitted infection, such as HPV and HIV, for example.
+However, it is important to remember that this surgery does not eliminate the need to use a condom during any intimate contact, as condom use is the only way to be completely safe from STIs.

-After the foreskin removal, the surgeon places stitches in the region to make recovery quicker and future infections can be avoided.
-Learn everything about phimosis and how the treatment is done.
+After the foreskin is removed, the surgeon will stitch up the wound to promote recovery and so that future infections can be avoided.